rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ### The fundamentals of importing html text into R

 First at the plate for scraping is text data stored on html webpages.
-Imagine how much text data in html work exists in the world: basically every website that exists as at least *some* text in it and many of the have *lots* of text.
+Imagine how much text data in html form exists in the world: basically every website that exists as at least *some* text in it and many of the have *lots* of text.
 Learning how to scrape data of all kinds from the web is an essential skill for any citizen data scientist.

 Below, I'll show a basic tidy workflow for scraping and cleaning text from html files with the `rvest` package, which is part of the `tidyverse` community of packages.
 By the end of this section, you will have a good impression of the main benefits of using a tidy approach to web scraping with `tidyverse` verb functions like `mutate` or `filter` from `dplyr` as well the pipe operator `%>%` from `magrittr`.